josevalim/sync/README.md

 **Beware: messy code ahead!** You will find plenty of TODOs, missing abstractions, and non-optimal decisions.
 Our goal is only to show how to use channels, transaction snapshots, and PostgreSQL replication to synchronize data with the front-end in a way that preserves transactional consistency.
 See `priv/repo/migrations` for the required SQL instructions and `lib/sync/replication.ex` for the replication logic.

 See the [Design.md](DESIGN.md) document for an extensive discussion on the design, possible optimizations, and trade-offs one might consider when implementing this.
+[The slides are also available](Slides.pdf).

 ## Setup